hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 ## Running DESeq2

 Now that we know how to specify the model to DESeq2, we can run the differential expression pipeline on the **raw counts**.
-To do this, we must create a DESeqDataSet as we did in the 'Count normalization' lesson and specify the location of our raw counts and metadata, and input our design formula:
+To do this, we must create a DESeqDataSet as we did in the [Count normalization](../02_DGE_count_normalization.md) lesson and specify the location of our raw counts and metadata, and input our design formula:

 ```r
 dds <- DESeqDataSetFromMatrix(countData = data, colData = meta, design = ~ sampletype)